BHKLAB-DataProcessing/get3CA/README.md

 # get3CA

-Script to create SummarizedExperiment objects from 3CA data.
+Script to create SummarizedExperiment objects from 3CA data